Brent stays above $108 after OPEC cuts output

 By Florence Tan

-SINGAPORE Brent crude held above $108 a barrel on Wednesday as OPEC pumped less oil last month, although rising output from the United States and uncertainty about its budget for next year limited price gains.
+SINGAPORE, Dec 12 Brent crude held above $108 a barrel on Wednesday as OPEC reduced oil supply, although rising output from the United States and uncertainty about its budget for next year limited price gains.

-OPEC's production declined in November closer to its oil output target of 30 million barrels per day (bpd), led by a cut in Saudi Arabian output.
+OPEC's production declined in November, led by a cut in Saudi Arabian output, as the group reined back supply in line with the official target at 30 million barrels per day (bpd).

 "The outlook for energy demand will not be as powerful.
 They (OPEC) might start talking about quotas and that could support prices," said Jonathan Barratt, chief executive officer at Barratt's Bulletin, a Sydney-based research firm.